-I am a Ph.D. candidate at the University of Kent, UK.
-I started here in 2013.
-Previously I worked at Associated Compiler Experts in Amsterdam.
+Currently I work at Motorola solutions where I design and write software, mostly in the functional and concurrent language Erlang.
+I stimulate innovation within Motorola by organising training sessions, hackathons and collaborating with academia.
+Previously I was a Ph.D. candidate at the University of Kent, and worked at Associated Compiler Experts in Amsterdam.
 I was born in Soest, the Netherlands.
 I speak Dutch, English and Danish.

 My main interest is in the area of program analysis and transformation.
 I research and develop compilers, tracers, debuggers, profilers and virtual machines.

-The topic of my current research is making tracing and algorithmic debugging for lazy functional languages such as Haskell practical and easy to use for real-world programs.
+The topic of Ph.D. research is to make tracing and algorithmic debugging for lazy functional languages such as Haskell practical and easy to use for real-world programs.
 My goal is to help programmers to understand their code and locate bugs in a systematic manner.

 Previously I worked on analysis and transformation of reducible and irreducible loops, interprocedural optimization of recursive functions and out-of-SSA translation.